-Here’s the back of the package (click image to enlarge).
-To prepare, add noodle block to 600ml boiling water for 4 minutes.
-Add contents of sachets and stir well.
-Enjoy!
+Here’s the back of the package (click to enlarge).
+Contains fish and crustacean.
+To prepare, add noodle block to 450ml boiling water and cook 2-3 minutes.
+Add in contents of sachet.
+Stir and enjoy!

 The noodle block.

 Has a kind of seafood and chicken scent.

 Finished (click to enlarge).
 Added spring onion, baked chicken and white onion.
 The noodles had a soft feel and nice gauge with good chew.
 The broth was mostly chicken with abalone flavor which worked well together.
 3.5 out of 5.0 stars.
 EAN bar code 8888107000046.